Manoui/website/index.md

 So what makes the fame of a quote ?
 Does it depend on the speaker, on the content, or on the length of a quote ?
 Through this website, you will fit the shoes of a data analysis to discover what parameters define the fame of a quote.

+#### Data
+The data at our disposition was the corpus of Quotebank containing citations extracted from newspapers over the years 2015-2020.
+If you are interested on the methods used to extract quotes, and attribute it to speakers, have a look at the [paper](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
+You can also use this related [tool](https://quotebank.dlab.tools) that allows you to enter a keyword and it will search the database for related quotes and show you its occurrence over time.

+Using this set of quotes, we selected only the 1% of the most famous quotes with more than 215 occurrences, and also sampled randomly quotes with less than 10 occurrences to be considered as non-famous.
+With this set of quotes we aim at analyzing what makes a quote famous or what makes fall into neglect.

 ### What are the trends ?

 First of all let see which famous speakers (based on the [Pantheon database](Yu, A. Z., et al. (2016).
 Pantheon 1.0, a manually verified dataset of globally famous biographies.
 Scientific Data 2:150075. doi: 10.1038/sdata.2015.75)) emitted the most famous quotes during the years 2015-2020.